 With more awareness of your environment, you won't get caught off-guard by users having problems – you'll be finishing the fix before your users even notice a problem.

-TotalView's Dynamic Network Map shows a live look into utilization and availability in your environment.
+TotalView’s Dynamic Network Map gives IT teams a live view of utilization and availability across the network environment.

-Links and devices are checked every 5 seconds for status and usage so you'll have a very up-to-date picture of what's happening on your network.
+Links and devices are checked every 5 seconds for status and usage, so your team always has an up-to-date picture of what is happening on the network.

 If a link changes status or a device becomes unreachable, an alarm will sound so you know something happened.
-A glance at the map tells you exactly what occurred so you will never get caught having a user know about an outage before you do.
+A quick glance at the map shows exactly what occurred, helping you identify outages before users report them.

-Configurable alerts permit knowing about problems with latency, loss, outages, and route changes.
+Configurable alerts help IT teams identify problems with latency, packet loss, outages, and route changes.

 Each SD-WAN monitor counts as 3 interfaces for licensing purposes.